How Judgement Ruins Courtship

-First, let’s understand during the initial phase of courtship you will have to pre-qualify someone as a potential match.
-You should most certainly have clarity on what you’re looking for and what is a good match, for you.
+First, understand during the initial phase of courtship you will have to pre-qualify someone as a potential match.
+You should most certainly have clarity on what you’re looking for and who is a good match for you.
 However, clarity isn’t to be confused with judgement.

 The second part is knowing how to give and receive vulnerability.
 It’s become clear that many lack this exchange during courtship.
-This often becomes a major issue during marriage, if the couple makes it that far.
-Or, a lack of vulnerability continues to block singles from meeting quality matches.
+Lack of vulnerability blocks singles from meeting quality matches.
+This often becomes a major issue during marriage as well, if the couple makes it that far.

 Judgement takes place in two ways during courtship.
 Typically, people lead with judgement or they fear judgement.
 Let’s explore how this manifests during courtship and marriage.

 The latter comes from a lack of confidence or even scarcity.
 If you ask deep questions and are disappointed, you may miss out on an opportunity to make a match.
-Therefore, it’s easier to keep conversations light and easy and deal with the real stuff later, post marriage.
+Therefore, it’s easier to keep conversations light and easy and deal with the real stuff later.
 However, putting off important conversations to avoid judging and being let down often makes newly married couples feel deceived or tricked into marriage.
 They suddenly wake up and feel like they’ve married a stranger.
-That’s because they did.
+That’s because they have.

 For those who fear judgement and hold back, offering little transparency, it reeks of insecurity and falsehood.
 They haven’t come to grips with their true selves or past, and are afraid they could never be loved or accepted.
 This group of people must learn to take accountability and trust that what’s for them is for them, and could never miss them.

-Courtships that lack vulnerability either are prematurely cut off, or often result in a couple struggling with vulnerability and transparency in their marriage.
+Courtships that lack vulnerability either are prematurely cut off, or often result in a couple struggling with vulnerable transparency in their marriage.
 There’s always an air of mistrust and feeling as though they’ve only scratched the surface of their relationship.
-Most of all, there’s a true lack of friendship between the man and woman.
-This can continue for years in a marriage.
-Many couples, well past the newlywed phase, will tell you they still struggle or lack a friendship in their marriage.
+Most of all, there’s a true lack of friendship between the couple.
+They’re so afraid their shadow self will show they’ll try everything to mask and protect it.
+This can continue for years in marriage.
+Many couples, well past the newlywed phase, struggle or lack a friendship in their marriage.
 Ultimately, they lack vulnerability.

 What to change